Hakan Yakin

 Hakan Yakin (Hakan Yakın; born 22 February 1977) is a Swiss professional football manager and former player who is the head coach of Swiss Challenge League side FC Schaffhausen.
 He spent the majority of his playing career as a forward or attacking midfielder in the Swiss top flight with brief forays abroad (in France, Germany, Turkey and Qatar).
 He represented Switzerland national team for eleven years, garnering 87 caps and scoring 20 goals.

 Early and personal life

 Hakan Yakin was born on 22 February 1977 in Basel, Switzerland, to Turkish parents.
 He grew up and went to school in suburban Münchenstein, Basel-Landschaft, just outside Basel, and close to the borders of France and Germany.
-He is the younger brother of international football player Murat Yakin, also a former member of the Switzerland national team, who currently works as a manager.
+He is the younger brother of international football player Murat Yakin who is a former player with, and currently head coach of, the Switzerland national team.
 His elder half-brother Ertan Irizik is also a former football professional.
-Yakin's surname is based on the Turkish word Yakın (meaning close, adjacent), however as he is a Swiss resident and citizen, the name which he uses is Yakin.
+Yakin's surname is based on the Turkish word Yakın (meaning close, adjacent).